Limit Order Books: Challenges of Studying LOBs

 \subsubsection{Model-based estimates of volatility}

-A difficulty that arises when estimating any measure of volatility is that in a LOB, many market participants submit then immediately cancel buy (respectively, sell) limit orders within the spread.
-This can occur for a variety of reasons, but often it is the result of electronic trading algorithms searching for hidden liquidity.
-This causes $b(t)$ (respectively, $a(t)$) to fluctutate without any trades occuring, and may be considered \emph{microstructure noise} rather than a meaningful change in price.
+A difficulty that arises when estimating any measure of volatility in an LOB is that many traders submit then immediately cancel limit orders.
+This can occur for a variety of reasons, but it is often the result of electronic trading algorithms searching for hidden liquidity.
+Such behaviour can cause $b(t)$ and $a(t)$ to fluctuate rapidly without any trades occurring, and it can be considered as \emph{microstructure noise} rather than a meaningful change in price.
 One way to address this problem is to assume that the observed data is governed by a model from which an estimate of volatility that is absent of microstructure noise can be derived.
 The parameters of the model are then estimated from the data, and the volatility estimate is derived explicitly from the model.
-However, a drawback of this method is that the estimate of volatility that is obtained depends heavily on the model used, and models that poorly mimic some important aspect of the trading process may therefore output misleading estimates of volatility.
-For this reason, we restrict our attention to \emph{model-free estimates of volatility.}
+However, a drawback of this method is that it depends heavily on the model, and models that poorly mimic important aspects of the trading process may therefore give misleading volatility estimates.